eyalroth/ScalaImplictsProposal/vs-scala2.md

 }
 ```

-Additionally, the interpretations are declared inside the `lens` component only.
+Note that this not a mere change of syntax.
+Implicit interpretations are no longer viewed as objects or instances in the OOP sense and cannot be instantiated or invoked in the way other objects do; instead, they are declared inside `lens` components (and there only) and so they become "implicitly" available in a scope.

 ### Importing implicit interpretations